Blair Outdoor Education Centre Field Trip Information

 Ticks and Lyme Disease

 Ticks are present in Waterloo Region and have been identified at some of our nature centre locations.
 Only Black-legged Ticks transmit Lyme disease.
 Waterloo Region is a low risk area for Lyme Disease.
-Centre staff will notify you if your program or location might increase the likelihood of encountering Black-legged ticks and what precautions might be taken.
-If students or parents are concerned please advise them to wear light, long sleeved shirts and pants that can be tucked into socks or boots.
+If students or parents are concerned, please advise them to wear light, long-sleeved shirts and pants that can be tucked into socks or boots.
 For more information please check the Waterloo Region Public Health Website.

 6. Cancellation Due to Bad Weather

 Trips are cancelled if schools are closed and/or buses are not running.
-In cases of extreme weather (heavy rain, extreme cold, high winds) we will communicate possible cancelation and/or possible rescheduling opportunities to you and the school administration approximately 24 hours in advance of the scheduled trip date.
-Due to high demand there may be limited opportunity for rescheduling.
+In cases of extreme weather (heavy rain, extreme cold, high winds) we will communicate possible cancelation and/or rescheduling opportunities to you and the school administration as soon as possible, typically 24 hours in advance of the scheduled trip date.
+Due to high demand, there may be limited opportunity for rescheduling.

 7. Wheelchair Accessible Transportation